vorner/rust-presentations/atomics.md

 * Acquire ‒ we want all the changes the previous owner of the lock did.
 * Release ‒ Make sure the next one to lock it gets all our changes.
 * Want something inside, wrap it in nice API, better parking...
+* Releasing without previous acquire can break a chain.

 ---